kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 all the future steps to not lose the overall big picture.

-The figure below illustrates the design of the full implementation (less quota) and the part the first implementation phase covers.
-This KEP (the [Proposal](#proposal)) in its current form implements this first phase – the KEP will evolve and be supplemented with future phases getting implemented.
+The figure below illustrates the design of the full implementation (less quota) and the division of implementation phases.
+The first implementation phase basically covers the communication between kubelet and the container runtime (i.e. CRI API).
+All changes to the Kubernetes API and its control plane components are left to future work.
+This KEP (the [Proposal](#proposal) and [Design Details](#design-details)) in its current form implements this first phase – the KEP will evolve and be supplemented with future phases getting implemented.

 ![design](./design.svg)